WHAT IS THE DIFFERENCE BETWEEN SINGLE GLASS AND

 The difference between a 12V and 24V inverter is the amount of input volts it can handle.
 This is the voltage flowing from the battery into the inverter before the electricity is converted from DC to AC.
 So a 12V inverter is designed for 12 volts input from the battery.
 And a 24V inverter is designed for 24 volts input from the battery.

-What does mw mean in energy storage?
+What is mechanical energy storage?

 Power Your Home With Intelligent Energy Storage?